Danilo Quipapá: Club career

 Born in Brazil, Danilo joined the squad of Série A side Náutico, in the 2014 season.
 However, he didn't play any matches for the side.
 On 31 August 2019, he joined Minerva Punjab on a free deal from Central.

-On 4 November 2021, Danilo joined Bangladesh Premier League club Bangladesh Police FC, he was integral for the club during his lone year and was also made the clubs captain.
-Danilo remained in Bangladesh the following season by joining newly promoted corporate club Fortis FC, On 4 August 2022.
+On 4 November 2021, Danilo joined Bangladesh Premier League club Bangladesh Police, he was integral for the club during his lone year and was also made the club's captain.
+Danilo remained in Bangladesh the following season by joining newly promoted corporate club Fortis FC, on 4 August 2022.